deliveroo/roo_on_rails/README.md

 That command will sequentially run a number of checks.
 For it to run successfully, you will need:

 - a GitHub API token that can read your GitHub repository's settings placed in `~/.roo_on_rails/github-token`
-- the Heroku toolbelt installed and logged in
-- admin privileges on the `roo-dd-bridge-production` (this will be addressed eventually)

 The command can automatically fix most of the failing checks automatically;
 simply run it with the `--fix` flag: